RuABraun/texterrors/README.md

 ```
 If you look at the output file with `less` use the `-R` flag to see color.

+# Options for measuring different things

+`-oov-list-f` - The CER between words aligned to the OOV words will be calculated (the OOV-CER).

+`-keywords-list-f` - The hypothesis is assumed to only contain keywords, the reference is filtered by them before calculating metrics like WER.

+`-phrase-f` - If you just want to score a phrase inside an utterance.

 # Why is the WER slightly higher than in kaldi ?

 **You can make it equal by using the `-no-chardiff` argument.**

 [Read here for a longer post with background info](https://ruabraun.github.io/jekyll/update/2020/11/06/On-word-error-rates.html)

 This difference is because this tool does character aware alignment.
-Across a normal sized test set this should result in a difference of ~0.1% absolute.
+Across a normal sized test set this should result in a small difference.

 In the below example a normal WER calculation would do a one-to-one mapping and arrive at a WER of 66.67\%.